ua-gist-open-source/open-source-discovery/README.md

 Feel free to do your own additional research to help answer the questions below

 ## Directions
-_Answer the questions below by editing this document and committing it to a new branch in this repo named `open_source` and submit a *Pull request* to signal you have completed the assignment._
+_Answer the questions below by editing this document and committing it to this file._

 ### Part 1 (3 pts each):
 1. Why does Richard Stallman believe software must be "free?"